Evgeny Drattsev: Biography

 Drattsev qualified for the 2008 Summer Olympics in Beijing, after placing fifth from the FINA World Open Water Swimming Championships in Seville, Spain.
-He swam in the first ever men's 10 km open water marathon, against a field of 24 other competitors, including former pool swimmers Petar Stoychev of Bulgaria and Thomas Lurz of Germany, and his teammate Vladimir Dyatchin.
-Drattsev finished the race in fifth place, with a time of 1:52:08.9, approximately seventeen seconds behind winner Maarten van der Weijden of the Netherlands.
+He swam in the first-ever men's 10 km open water marathon against 24 other competitors, including former pool swimmers Petar Stoychev of Bulgaria and Thomas Lurz of Germany, and his teammate Vladimir Dyatchin.
+Drattsev finished the race in fifth place, with a time of 1:52:08.9, approximately 17 seconds behind winner Maarten van der Weijden of the Netherlands.

-At the 2009 FINA World Championships in Rome, Italy, Drattsev displayed a poor performance in the open water marathon, when he finished fifth in the 5 km, and twelfth in the 10 km.
+At the 2009 FINA World Championships in Rome, Italy, Drattsev displayed a poor performance in the open water marathon, finishing fifth in the 5 km and twelfth in the 10 km.
 The following year, he recaptured his success by winning two silver medals for the same categories at the 2010 FINA World Open Water Swimming Championships in Roberval, Quebec, Canada.
-He also reinforced his lead in the FINA 10 km Marathon Swimming World Cup circuit, by reaching the top position in all eight meets of the series, including his first-place finish in Santos, Brazil.
+He also reinforced his lead in the FINA 10 km Marathon Swimming World Cup circuit, reaching the top position in all eight meets of the series, including his first-place finish in Santos, Brazil.
 Drattsev continued his medal streak in the 10 km marathon by claiming the bronze at the 2010 European Aquatics Championships in Balatonfüred, Hungary, with a time of 1:54:26.6.

-In 2011, Drattsev won the gold medal at the third stage of FINA Open Water Swimming Grand Prix in Viedma, Argentina, with a time of 2:33:07, three seconds ahead his teammate Sergey Bolshakov (2:33:10).
+In 2011, Drattsev won the gold medal at the third stage of FINA Open Water Swimming Grand Prix in Viedma, Argentina, with a time of 2:33:07, three seconds ahead of his teammate Sergey Bolshakov (2:33:10).
 Drattsev eventually qualified for the FINA World Championships in Shanghai, China, where he won the bronze medal in the men's 5 km marathon, with a time of 56:18.5, approximately one second behind Greece's Spyridon Gianniotis.
 He also achieved a fifth-place finish in the team trials, along with his fellow open water swimmers Sergey Bolshakov and Ekaterina Seliverstova.

-In 2012, Drattsev decided to withdraw from the FINA Olympic Marathon Swim Qualifier, held in Setubal, Portugal, to focus on his competitive career for the FINA 10 km Marathon Swimming World Cup circuit.
-Although he did not win a single meet of these series, Drattsev was able to capture two bronze medals in Viedma, Argentina (second stage) and in Eilat, Israel (third stage).
+In 2012, Drattsev withdrew from the FINA Olympic Marathon Swim Qualifier in Setubal, Portugal, to focus on his competitive career for the FINA 10 km Marathon Swimming World Cup circuit.
+Although he did not win a single meet of the series, Drattsev was able to take home two bronze medals in Viedma, Argentina (second stage) and in Eilat, Israel (third stage).